 The best thing to do in Oia is to stroll through the streets.
 Where you are sure it can’t get better, and it does.
 Visit Cave Houses, specifically designed to keep the house cool in the summer and warm in the winter.
 Some cave houses are churches, wine-pressing rooms, and many are shops.

-You may notice a strange phenomenon; many beautiful Chinese brides with their grooms in full wedding attire and the bridal parties following suit, walking around Oia.
-Photographers are following close behind them.
+You may notice a strange phenomenon: many beautiful Chinese brides with their grooms in full wedding attire, and the bridal parties following suit are walking around Oia.
+Photographers are following closely behind them.
 For the story behind these bridal parties, see the Movies Filmed In Santorini sidebar.

 Ammoudi Port